 Out-of-the-Box Software vs. ICG Approach

 Choosing the right back office technology is a critical decision for any organization.
 It can be the difference between streamlined, efficient operations and a mess of manual workarounds, half-working systems, and imperfect solutions.
 Financial back office technology refers to the systems and software that handle the financial internal and administrative functions of a business, such as accounting and payroll.
-When it comes to selecting a solution, many businesses face a key choice: a ready-made, out-of-the-box software or a more customized solution.
+When it comes to selecting a solution, many businesses face a key choice: Is a ready-made, out-of-the-box software better for our organization, or is a more customized solution what we need?

 Why Choose Out-of-the-Box Software